JoseAlban/etc/challenges/forter/0003-regional-distribution-of-origins.md

 - We expect users to have the best latency possible, no matter which region they are at
 - We will be measuring latency and region, and monthly review to decide whether to change this configuration
+- We can still scale in or out those quantities depending on our monthly measurements